veereshbv04/QuizBytes/README.md

 # Introduction
- QuizBytes is an application built using ReactJs, it contains quizes of categories.
+ QuizBytes is an application built using ReactJs, it contains quizes of many categories.
 It is responsive on all devices.

  # Functionalities
 * It has an Homepage, it features upto five categories of Quizes, each with an call to action buttion "Play Now"